 Prerelease Packs make deck-building more exciting with the inclusion of specialized, “seeded” booster packs and regular booster packs that let players choose a focus for their deck.

 Players who are uncomfortable building a Sealed Deck may participate in Open Dueling instead of the main tournament.
-Open Dueling players use an Intro Pack to experience the new set a week before it hits shelves.
+Open Dueling players use a Planeswalker Deck to experience the new set a week before it hits shelves.

 Prerelease events focus on fun and enjoying the upcoming Magic expansion, allowing players a chance to experience the newest cards in a fun and stress-free environment.
 That said, as Sealed Deck tournaments, they follow certain rules for deck construction and play.